abpio/abp-commercial-docs/en/others/penetration-test-report.md

 # ABP Commercial Penetration Test Report

 ABP Commercial MVC v5.3.2 application template has been tested against security vulnerabilities via [OWASP ZAP v2.11.1](https://www.zaproxy.org/) tool.
-The demo website was started on https://localhost:44378 endpoint.
-The following alerts has been reported by the tool.
-Many of these items are false-alert and a few of them are effects vulnerability.
-In the next sections, the reason of false-alerts will be explained.
-For the correct alerts are fixed or to created internal issues to be fixed later according to the risk level.
-The issue links for the fixes will be shared in the last section.
+The demo web application was started on https://localhost:44378 endpoint.
+The below alerts have been reported by the OWASP ZAP tool.
+These alerts are sorted by the risk level  as high, medium and low.
+The informational alerts are not mentioned in this document.
+Many of these alerts are false-positive, meaning the vulnerability scanner detected these issues, but they are not exploitable.
+It's clearly explained for each false-positive alert why this alert is a false-positive.
+In the next sections, you will find the affected URLs, alert descriptions, false-positive explanations and solutions.
+Some positive alerts are already fixed, and some of them will be fixed in the next milestone.
+The issue links for the fixes are shared in each positive alert.

 ## Alerts

-There are high, medium, low and informational alerts.
+There are high _(red flag)_, medium _(orange flag)_, low _(yellow flag)_ and informational _(blue flag)_ alerts.

 ![image-20220630183012987](../images/pen-test-alert-list.png)